DevThant/react-hangman/hope.md

-### Analysis
+### Understanding the Interaction

-Let's break down how the interaction between Vue components and GoJS is happening, and then modify the functionality as per your requirements.

-### Code Investigation

-#### `Editor.vue`:

-1. **Diagram Setup**:
-   - The component sets up a GoJS diagram using various GoJS events like `LinkDrawn`, `LinkReshaped`, `SelectionMoved`, etc.
-   - It uses composables like `useInfrastructure`, `useInfrastructureTools`, `useMultiUserCursors`, and `useInfrastructureReactivity` to manage various aspects of the diagram.

-2. **Track Item Adornments**:
-   - The `updateTrackItemAdornments` function adds adornments to track items when the diagram or selection changes.
+1. **Clicking "x" on a TrackItemProperty**:

-   - `clearTrackItemAdornments` clears adornments from track items.
+   - **TrackItemProperty.vue** handles the UI interactions for track items.

-3. **Event Handling**:
-   - Functions like `onDiagramMounted`, `onModelChanged`, `onLinkedOrRelinked`, etc., handle various GoJS events and update the state accordingly.

-4. **Selection Handling**:
-   - The component watches the `editorStore.selected` and `editorStore.highlighted` properties to update the diagram when the selection changes.

-#### `TrackItemProperty.vue`:

-1. **Property Management**:
+   - The `deleteValue` method in `TrackItemProperty.vue` is responsible for deleting a track item when "x" is clicked.
-   - This component handles the display and interaction with track item properties.
+   - This method calls `deleteSelected` with the XmiId of the item to be deleted.
-   - It uses various indicators (`AppIndicator`, `AppDeletableIndicator`) to manage highlighting and selection of track items.

-2. **Deleting Track Items**:
+   - The `deleteSelected` method emits a "change" event with the updated list of XmiIds, excluding the deleted one.
+It also updates the highlighted and selected states in `editorStore`.

+2. **Connection Between Vue Components and GoJS Diagram**:

+   - **Editor.vue** manages the GoJS diagram and its interactions.
-   - The `deleteValue` function removes a track item from the `value` array and updates the `editorStore.highlighted` and `editorStore.selected` properties.
+   - The `onSelectionChanged` method updates the diagram's track arrows and item adornments whenever the selection changes in the `editorStore`.

-3. **Highlighting and Selection**:
-   - The component uses functions like `highlight`, `selectItemGroup`, and `toggleEdit` to manage highlighting and selection of track items.

-### Modification Plan

-1. **Decouple Highlighting from Deletion**:
-   - Modify the `deleteValue` function in `TrackItemProperty.vue` to only remove the track item from the `value` array without updating the GoJS diagram.
-   - Ensure the track item remains in the diagram but is no longer part of the `value` array.
+   - The `updateTrackItemAdornments` method updates the visual adornments for track items in the diagram based on the current selection.

-2. **Update Selection and Highlighting**:
-   - Ensure that the highlighting and selection logic in `TrackItemProperty.vue` is only triggered when necessary (e.g., when selecting or deselecting items, but not when deleting).
+### Modifying the Feature

+To modify the feature so that clicking "x" removes the track item from `TrackItemProperty` but keeps it on the diagram, we need to ensure that:

+1. The `deleteValue` method only removes the track item from the `TrackItemProperty` array.
+2. The item's visual representation remains on the diagram without being highlighted or selected.

-### Implementation
+### Implementation Steps

+1. **Modify `deleteValue` Method**:

-Let's modify the `deleteValue` function in `TrackItemProperty.vue` to decouple it from the GoJS diagram and update the selection and highlighting logic accordingly.
+   Update the `deleteValue` method in `TrackItemProperty.vue` to remove the item from the `TrackItemProperty` array without affecting the diagram's visual representation.

-#### Updated `TrackItemProperty.vue`
+2. **Ensure Diagram State is Maintained**:

+   Ensure that the diagram's state (highlighted and selected items) is updated correctly after the deletion.

+Here's the updated code for `TrackItemProperty.vue`:

 ```vue
 <template>